 The registered manager confirmed the staffing levels for the home and that these were subject to regular review to ensure the assessed needs of the residents were met.
-No concerns were raised regarding staffing levels during discussion with residents, residents' representatives and staff.
+No concerns were raised regarding staffing levels during discussion with residents, one residents' representative and staff.

-On the day of inspection the following staff were on duty - the registered manager, one senior care assistant, three care assistants, one member of the domestic staff, two members of the catering staff and the activity therapist.
+On the day of inspection the following staff were on duty - The registered manager, 1 x Senior Care worker, 3 x care workers, 1 x domestic, 1x kitchen staff and 1 x laundry staff.

-Review of completed induction records and discussion with the registered manager and staff evidenced that an induction programme was in place for all staff, relevant to their specific roles and responsibilities.
+Review of two completed induction records and discussion with the registered manager and staff evidenced that an induction programme was in place for staff, relevant to their specific roles and responsibilities.